Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Most basic Configuration
 ________________________

-Of course, the more RAM, cores and network bandwidth the server will have, the better (in that order).
+Of course, the more RAM, cores and network bandwidth (in that order) the server will have, the better it will behave.

-However we run our Orge testbed on a Pentium II gateway, running at 300 MHz with 256 megabytes of RAM without noticing unbearable slowdowns.
+However we can run our Orge testbed on a Pentium II gateway, running at 300 MHz with 256 megabytes of RAM without noticing unbearable slowdowns when a few clients are interacting.

 One element whose importance is often underestimated is the power supply.
 Investing in a reliable one instead in a bulk one can save you much trouble [#]_.
 We rely on a `Enermax <http://www.enermax.com>`_ Liberty, and so far it works well.

 Erlang is cross-platform and can run on numerous architectures, but we would recommend to stick to the x86 one for increased safety and lower hardware prices.

-Similarly, if 32-bit and 64-bit architectures are both fully supported, for the moment we would however prefer the former to the latter: this is not due to the fear of bugs that could remain in more recent 64-bit ports; the reason is just the increased memory footprint of data in actual 64-bit mode (each pointer used internally occupying twice the size it would occupy in 32-bit).
+Similarly, if 32-bit and 64-bit architectures are both fully supported, for the moment we would however prefer the former to the latter.
+This is not due to the fear of bugs that could remain in more recent 64-bit ports; the reason is just the increased memory footprint of data in actual 64-bit mode: each pointer used internally occupies twice the size it would occupy in 32-bit.
 Orge servers tend to be more RAM-bound than CPU-bound.

 .. [#] The previous testbed server we used had numerous components (motherboard, hard disk, etc.) destroyed by a faulty no-name power supply.
 Still better than a fire in your shed or basement, though.